 According to mergersandinquisitions.com, Primarily there are three main types of Prop Trading firms:

 These proprietary trading firms offer free training.
 However, they levy a monthly fee on the day traders, which could be as high as thousands of dollars to access their trade and data.
 At the beginning of each month, the trader starts with debt.
-These firms also do not pay a base salary to the trader, but they get a huge percentage of the profits.
+These firms also do not pay a base salary to the trader, but they get a considerable percentage of the profits.

 These trading firms are far more genuine than the other ones.
 They offer not only a base salary but also bonuses.
-They also provide training to the day traders and build a team with skilled and qualified ones.
+They also train the day traders and build a team with skilled and qualified ones.
 This type of proprietary trading firm is less exploitative than the other ones.
 They do not allow the traders to take a massive percentage of the profits and restrict it to only 10%-30%.
 However, the payment of regular salaries and other perks compensate for these factors.

 Prop Trading Salaries and Bonuses